-If all this was true, how could their God allow this detestable Pharaoh, and this foreign nation, Egypt, to exert such terrible power over Israel?
+If all this was true, how could their God allow this foreign nation, Egypt, and this detestable Pharaoh, to exert such terrible power over Israel?
 Why was he allowed to keep them in slavery?
-Some of the older ones could still remember hearing about the 'good old days', long before.
+Some of the older ones could still remember hearing about the "good old days", long before.
 The Pharaoh of that former time, a stern but apparently fair man, took the good advice of a godly, brilliant young Israelite called Joseph.
-Joseph had warned Pharaoh that hard times were coming (Genesis 41:25-32).
-He recommended that Pharaoh should make judicious plans to cope with the difficulties that would arise (Genesis 41:33-36).
+Joseph had warned Pharaoh that hard times were coming.
+He recommended that Pharaoh should make judicious plans to cope with the difficulties that would arise.
 Pharaoh was very wise.
 He said, "Righto, Joseph!
 You have foreseen the difficulty.
-You do whatever is necessary" (Genesis 41:37-57).
+You do whatever is necessary."
 And he did, earning high ranking office, responsible directly to Pharaoh.
 Read Genesis 39:1-41:57 for the details.

-Sadly, those glory days had gone.
+Sadly, those glory days had gone (See Exodus 1:8).
 The present Pharaoh had no sympathy at all for any Israelite.
 He piled on the agony.
 Eventually, God raised up another godly, brilliant leader, Moses.
-On God's instructions, Moses gave Pharaoh several opportunities to liberate the Israelites (Exodus 5:1-6:13), with the warning that if Pharaoh did not respond, God would severely punish Egypt (Exodus 7:1-13).
-Pharaoh's blanket refusal resulted in the well known series of ten increasingly severe plagues (Exodus 7:14-12:36).
-They culminated in the final one, the plague of death upon the eldest son in each Egyptian home (Exodus 12:29-30).
+On God's instructions, Moses gave Pharaoh several opportunities to liberate the Israelites, with the warning that if Pharaoh did not respond, God would severely punish Egypt.
+Pharaoh's blanket refusal resulted in the well known series of ten increasingly severe plagues (Exodus 7:14-11:10).
+They culminated in the final one, the plague of death upon the eldest son in each Egyptian home (Exodus 11:1-10).
 In each Israeli home, God spared the life of the eldest son.
 He accepted as a substitute the life of the Passover Lamb, sacrificed on their behalf.
-For further details, read Exodus 1-12.
+For further details, read Exodus 1:1-12:51.

 This, then, is the picture so far.
 Under Moses' guidance, the people of Israel had been liberated from the Egyptian tyrant.
 They would ultimately live a new life in Canaan, the land promised to them by God.
 Many long, weary days and years lay ahead for them before they would get there.
 However would they cope?
-Only because God made special arrangements for their care and protection along the way.
+Only because God made special arrangements for their care and protection along the way!
 God had brought them out of Egypt.
 He would look after them through the wilderness.
 He would bring them, after forty years of struggle, into the promised land of Canaan.

-How would God do it?
+How would God do all this?
 He is in heaven.
 They were on earth.
 "With God, all things are possible" (Matthew 19:26).
 He would provide a link of communication between Himself in heaven and the people of Israel on earth.
 It was God's declared intention that Moses would be the sole mediator between God and Israel.
-Sadly, Moses did not consider himself capable of doing the whole job (Exodus 6:12).
-When he demurred, God brought in Aaron, Moses' brother, to share the burden (Exodus 6:28-30).
+Sadly, Moses did not consider himself capable of doing the whole job.
+When he demurred (see Exodus 4:10-13), God brought in Aaron, Moses' brother, to share the burden (Exodus 4:14-17).
 Communications were essential in both directions, from God and to God.
 Moses was to be God's representative with Israel.
 He came out from the presence of God to speak to Israel on behalf of God.
 Aaron was to be Israel's representative with God.
 He went into the presence of God to speak to God on behalf of Israel, and to present the people's praises to God.
 Moses was a prophet or apostle.
 Aaron was their high priest.

 God kept His word.
-He cared for His people through the forty long, difficult years of the wilderness experience God brought them into Canaan, as He said He would.
+He cared for His people through the forty long, difficult years of the wilderness experience.
+God brought them into Canaan, as He said He would.
 Now, let us turn our thoughts to the New Testament, and Christianity.